-The apostle’s authority does not come from himself but God (2 Co 13:10).
-He does not speak in self-glorification.
+The apostle’s authority did not come from himself but God (2 Co 13:10).
+He did not speak in self-glorification.
 Paul found himself in the unenviable place of promoting and defending himself.
 This was not his purpose.

 which the Lord gave us for [purpose] edification

-Paul’s authority as an apostle is God-given, whether he is present with the Corinthians or absent.
-The purpose of inspired Scripture is to edify believers, that is, build them up in the faith.
+Paul’s authority as an apostle was God given, whether he was present with the Corinthians or absent.
+The purpose of inspired Scripture is to edify believers; that is, build them up in the faith.
 The “Lord” here is Jesus Christ.
-Paul was an apostle of Christ, which gave special authorities such as writing Scripture and founding the church (replacing Israel as the God-given institution).
+Paul was an apostle of Christ, apostleship giving special authorities such as writing Scripture and founding the church (replacing Israel as the God-given institution).
 He was not an apostle sent from a church, although his home church sent him on a missionary enterprise.

 and not for your destruction [casting down],

-The purpose of Paul’s authority and epistles is to build believers rather than tearing them down.
+The purpose of Paul’s authority and epistles was to build believers rather than tearing them down.
 His goal in writing this epistle was also to correct false teachers.

 I shall not be ashamed—

-Paul is not ashamed of his authority, especially as it was applied to establish and build the church at Corinth.
-The facts of the case will prove him right.
+Paul was not ashamed of his authority, especially as it was applied to establish and build the church at Corinth.
+The facts of the case would prove him right.
 If the church rejected Paul, they would, in effect, deny the Lord’s primary agent for the church by accepting the so-called authority of false teachers; this would be a violation of God’s system of authority.